My Approach to Timeless, Documentary Wedding Photography

 Getting Ready

-If you’re exchanging gifts or reading notes, make sure I or the second photographer know in advance.
-Assign someone to help you with dress buttons, heels, and veil—these are beautiful moments to capture.
-I’ll also document candid scenes like adjusting ties, applying lip gloss, and figuring out how to pin a boutonnière (yep, we’ve all been there).
+If you’re exchanging gifts or reading notes, I or the second photographer will want to know in advance so we can be ready.
+Assign someone to help you with dress buttons, heels, and veil—these are beautiful moments to capture especially when they are shared with your closest family or partner.
+I’ll also document candid scenes—adjusting ties, applying lip gloss, and figuring out how to pin a boutonnière (yes, we’ve all been there).

 Helpful tips: